|Institut Pasteur Collection|

-The CIP has renewed its certification in November 2003 according to the new referential ISO 9001 version 2000 and the used methods by the CIP for identifying are going to be accredited regarding 17025 standard.
+The CRBIP (including the CIP) has renewed its certification in November 2005 according to the new referential ISO 9001 version 2000 and the used methods by the CIP for identifying are going to be accredited regarding 17025 standard.

-The Institut Pasteur is the French institution having on one site, the most important collections specialized in microorganisms (bacteria, fungi, virus ).
+The Institut Pasteur is the French institution having on one site, the most important collections specialized in microorganisms (bacteria, fungi, viruses ).

 In most of cases, these collections are kept inside research laboratories.
 Only four of these collections are "opened" i.e. they send strains to laboratories, pharmaceutical industries, research laboratories, education when receiving an order form.
 These four collections are recorded in the World Directory of Collections of Cultures of Microorganisms.
 It includes the collection of the Institut Pasteur (CIP), the cyanobacteria collection, the fungi collection (UMIP) and the collection of sporulated entomopathogenical bacteria (IBEC).

 With the creation of the Center of Biological Resources of Institut Pasteur (CRBIP), it involves :

 1) to increase the number of microorganisms strains available for the scientific researchers and industrials for which including, production, check (including molecular), preservation, stocking and distribution are made according to Quality Insurance and legal requests, specifically regarding safety,